 (d) Use commercially available cyclonic separators with a 50 per cent cut point particle diameter between 2.5 µm and 10 µm at the volumetric sample flow rate that passes through the cyclonic separator;

-(e) The cyclone shall achieve a minimum penetration efficiency of 80 per cent for a particle diameter of 1.5 µm;
+(e) The cyclone shall achieve a minimum penetration efficiency of 80 per cent for a particle diameter of 1.5 µm.

-(f) Inspect and clean the inner walls of the cyclones frequently following the specifications of the instrument manufacturer regarding the cleaning frequency and means.
+The testing facility shall inspect and clean the inner walls of the cyclones frequently following the specifications of the instrument manufacturer regarding the cleaning frequency and means.

 12.2.2.2.
 Sample Conditioning